 This toolbox applies to the following PDE type:

 expressed in Ω, which we shall refer to as the elliptic equation, regardless of whether its coefficients and boundary conditions make the PDE problem elliptic in the mathematical sense.
-Analogously, we shall use the terms parabolic equation and hyperbolic equation for equations with spatial operators like the previous one, and first and second order time derivatives, respectively. Ω is a bounded domain in the plane. c, a, f, and the unknown u are scalar, complex valued functions defined on Ω. c can be a 2-by-2 matrix function on Ω. The software can also handle the parabolic PDE
+Analogously, we shall use the terms parabolic equation and hyperbolic equation for equations with spatial operators like the previous one, and first and second order time derivatives, respectively. Ω is a bounded domain in the plane or is a bounded 3-D region. c, a, f, and the unknown u are scalar, complex valued functions defined on Ω. c can be a matrix function on Ω (see c Coefficient for Systems).
+The software can also handle the parabolic PDE

 the hyperbolic PDE